Seraphim Solar Panel Review: The Unexpected Truth

+It’s definitely up there with Jinko, Longi and Canadian solar panels don’t you think?
 The price is extremely affordable for all Australians.
-If you get the federal and state solar rebates you can reduce this even further.
+If you get the federal and state rebates you can reduce this even further.

 Given the performance of these solar panels you would have expected a much higher price.
 I have to give this a high score because regardless of being a top performer, Seraphim solar panels are low in cost.

 This also means you will see quicker return on investments when compared to more expensive solar panels.
 I know that this will be a big factor for a lot of homeowners.

 To be honest, the industry is moving very quickly into some very strong warranties.
 Most recently Canadian solar panels increased their warranty to 25 years on a 370w p type panel.
 Therefore, it does make Seraphims 15 years look pretty average.

 This is better than the 12 year warranty on some other panels in the industry but it’s not giving Seraphim a competitive edge here as well.
 I’d have to say that it would be nice to see them increase their warranty or at least create a module that requires a larger investment but lasts longer and can give better returns.